debashisdash1999/Power_BI_HR_Data_Analytics_Report/README.md

 Overview
 This report outlines the process of creating an HR Data Analytics report in Power BI using an Excel sheet named "HR Data" with the following columns:

-Name
+Name,
-Emp ID
+Emp ID,
-Gender
+Gender,
-Educational Qualification
+Educational Qualification,
-Date of Joining
+Date of Joining,
-Job Title
+Job Title,
-Salary
+Salary,
-Age
+Age,
-Leave Balance
+Leave Balance,

 The report includes various analyses to gain insights into the HR data, along with the transformations and visualizations used in Power BI.
 ---
--Data Transformations
+- Data Transformations

 Imported Data: